gbv/k10plus-subjects/README.md

 If both rvk and bk have been imported co-occurrences can be queried via JOIN:

-    SELECT b.notation, count(*) AS freq FROM subjects AS b JOIN subjects AS a ON a.ppn=b.ppn WHERE a.voc="rvk" AND b.voc="bk" AND a.notation="NQ 2350" GROUP BY b.notation ORDER BY freq;
+    SELECT b.notation, count(*) AS freq FROM subjects AS b JOIN subjects AS a ON a.ppn=b.ppn WHERE a.voc="rvk" AND b.voc="bk" AND a.notation="NQ 2350" GROUP BY b.notation ORDER BY freq DESC LIMIT 10;